Nutrition and Oral Health: How to Eat for a Healthy Smile

 5 Vitamins and Minerals Your Mouth Needs

 Calcium is well-known for its bone health-supporting functions.
 But this vital mineral is also important for the health of your teeth, which are similar to but not actually bone.
-Enamel, the outer layer of your teeth and the hardest substance in your body, depends on calcium to keep it strong and to protect the more vulnerable layers underneath.
-Your jaw, however, is made of bone and relies on sufficient calcium levels for its structural integrity.
+Enamel, the outer layer of your teeth and the hardest substance in your body, depends on calcium to help keep it strong and to protect the more vulnerable layers underneath.* Your jaw, however, is made of bone and relies on sufficient calcium levels for its structural integrity.

 While milk-based foods like yogurt and cheese are calcium-rich, there are plenty of plant-based options, such as broccoli, lentils, peas, beans, seeds, and dark leafy greens.